 Prospective students will be welcomed to join the following:

-Presentation from the BA team will also include the following:
+o Presentation from Faculty, which will include the following:

 Photo Credit: Erin Hughes

 Applications for 2022 entry are now available only via self tape, for information on how to apply please email: firstname.lastname@example.org

 The Selection Process

 Our typical offer is 112 UCAS points from a minimum of two A Levels or a BTEC Extended Diploma (DMM or above) or equivalent (eg: 1 AVCE double award / HEFC).
 We also require 2 passes at GCSE grade C or above, which must include Mathematics and English Language, or a minimum of Level 2 Key Skills in Communication and Application of Number.
 If you have studied for a GCSE which has a numerical grade then you will need to achieve a grade 4 or above.

 We welcome applicants without traditional qualifications.
 We are open to hearing from any prospective students who feel excited about the course and are willing to commit to its rigours.
 Please contact the Programme Leader directly to discuss options.

 Other requirements: Students should be able to apply for an Enhanced DBS check to support placement activity.
 This will be administered by University of Sunderland.
 If any applicant has endorsements or criminal convictions that may affect their DBS status, they should contact the Programme Leader to discuss this further.

 For informal enquiries prior to applying, please contact:

 How to Apply